Reshma1KK/cmpe255-TermProject/Archive/paper.md

 Next, we analysed that the dataset contained '-1' values throughout where almost all the rows had this value, so we cannot drop all this data.
 We then checked the percentage of '-1' values in each column.

+## Models to be used

+### Logistic Regression
+Logistic regression is a supervised learning technique.
+It is used to calculate or predict the probability of a binary event occurring.
+It is used in statistical software to understand the relationship between the dependent variable and one or more independent variables by estimating probabilities using a logistic regression equation.

 # Comparisons